develtype/repo/README.md

-# repo
+# Repo
-anything with react
+Anything with react